krakend/krakend-documentation/endpoints/parameter-forwarding.md

 You can change this behavior according to your needs, and define which elements are allowed to pass.

-However, if you want a specific endpoint to act just like a regular proxy without doing any operations use the `no-op` option on its encoding options.
-When using `no-op`, the gateway can't do anything with the content.
-The request goes from the client to the backend "as is".

-# Query string forwarding
+# Optional query string forwarding
-KrakenD **sends all query string parameters to the backend by default**.
-Meaning that if an endpoint `/foo` receives the query string `/foo?a=1&b=2` all its declared backends are going to receive `a` and `b`.
+KrakenD **does not send any query string parameter to the backend by default**, avoiding the pollution of the backends.
+Meaning that if an endpoint `/foo` receives the query string `/foo?a=1&b=2` all its declared backends are not going to see neither `a` nor `b`.

-Nevertheless, it's recommended to add the property list `querystring_params` in the `endpoint` configuration to declare the allowed parameters and avoid polluting backends.
+The property list `querystring_params` in the `endpoint` configuration allows you to declare **optional query string parameters**.
 When this list exists in the configuration, the forwarding policy behaves like a whitelist: all matching parameters declared in the `querystring_params` list are forwarded to the backend, and the rest dropped.

+Parameters are always optional and the user can pass a subset of them, all, or none.

-For instance, let's forward `?a=1&b=2` only to the backends:
+For instance, let's forward `?a=1&b=2` to the backends:

     {
       "version": 2,
       "endpoints": [
         {
           "endpoint": "/v1/foo",
-          "method": "GET",
           "querystring_params": [
             "a",
             "b"